artaslove/kijijiscraper/README.md

 # kijijiscraper
-Scraper for kijiji

-This web scraper collects job information from multiple editions of kijiji.
+This web scraper collects information from multiple editions of kijiji and outputs to JSON.